 The Institute is open to advanced college string players and pianists.

 All applicants must complete and submit the following:

 Russian-born pianist Oksana Ezhokina appears frequently as guest recitalist and chamber musician on concert series across the United States and abroad.
 She has soloed with the Seattle Symphony, Tacoma Symphony and UW Symphony Orchestra, among others.
 Two of her long-term collaborations are with pianist Christina Dahl and Volta Piano Trio, whose recordings for the Con Brio label received accolades in international music magazines, such as The Strad, Gramophone and American Record Guide.
-A sought-after teacher, Ezhokina is Chair of Piano Studies and Assistant Professor of Music at Pacific Lutheran University.
+A sought-after teacher, Ezhokina is Chair of Piano Studies and Associate Professor of Music at Pacific Lutheran University.

 Applauded for her virtuosity in the standard repertoire, violinist Elisabeth Perry is an avid proponent of contemporary music, a committed chamber musician, and a dedicated pedagogue.
 She shared the stage with Yehudi Menuhin at Royal Albert Hall at age 14.
 A winner of New York’s Concert Artists Guild Competition, the list of her other awards includes the Greater London Arts Award and the ISM Award.
 She served as concertmaster of the Deutsche Kammerakademie and First Concertmaster of the Netherlands Radio Chamber Philharmonic with numerous recordings to her credit.